al-aly/Getting-and-Cleaning-Data-Course-Assignment/README.md

 ## Files

-`CodeBook.md` describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.
+`CodeBook.md` describes the how to use all this variables, the data, and any transformations or work that was performed to clean up the data.

 `run_analysis.R` contains all the code to perform the analyses described in the 5 steps.